streamdata-gallery-organizations/aws-route-53/_listings/aws-route-53/20130401testdnsanswerampedns0clientsubnetipedns0clientsubnetipampedns0clientsubnetmaskedns0clientsubnetmaskhostedzoneidhostedzoneidamprecordnamerecordnameamprecordtyperecordtypeampresolveripresolverip-get-openapi.md

       parameters:
       - in: path
         name: id
-        description: "The ID of the hosted zone for which you want to list traffic policy\t\t\tinstances"
+        description: The ID of the hosted zone for which you want to list traffic policyinstances
         type: string
       responses:
         200: